-We found that the Laboratory complied with the Forensic and Offender QAS we reviewed.
-The results of our audit are described in more detail below.
+We found that the Laboratory complied with the Forensic QAS tested.
+These results are described in more detail below.

-- We determined the Laboratory underwent a QAS review during each of the last two calendar years as required by the QAS for laboratory reviews.
-The Laboratory underwent a QAS review by internal reviewers in October 2008 and by external reviewers in September 2009. - We reviewed the most recent QAS review reports provided by the CODIS Administrator.
-The FBI's QAS Review Document was used to conduct the most recent external and internal reviews.
+- We determined the Laboratory underwent a QAS review during each of the last 2 calendar years as required by the QAS for laboratory reviews.
+The Laboratory underwent a QAS review by internal reviewers in September 2009 and by external reviewers in May 2010. - We reviewed the most recent QAS review reports provided by the Crime Laboratory Analyst Supervisor and determined that the FBI's QAS Review Document was used to conduct the most recent external and internal reviews.
 The FBI confirmed that at least one of the QAS reviewers for both reviews had successfully completed the FBI QAS Review training course.
-There were two findings in the external DNA Databasing Review Report and one finding in the external Forensic DNA Testing Review Report.
-The
+Although there were no findings in the last external review report, there were two findings in the last internal review report.
+According to the internal review report, the Laboratory did not have a documented program for participation in external reviews and did not have a procedure regarding document retention for continuing education.
+We reviewed the corrective actions taken by the Florida Department of Law Enforcement and determined that it established written policies to address issues raised by the QAS

-7 Forensic Quality Assurance Standards refers to the Quality Assurance Standards for Forensic DNA Testing Laboratories, effective July 1, 2009.
-Offender Quality Assurance Standards refers to the Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories, effective July 1, 2009.
+Forensic Quality Assurance Standards refer to the Quality Assurance Standards for Forensic DNA Testing Laboratories, effective July 1, 2009.

-8 The QAS require that laboratories undergo annual audits.
+9 The QAS require that laboratories undergo annual audits.
 Every other year, the QAS requires that the audit be performed by an external agency that performs DNA identification analysis and is independent of the laboratory being reviewed.
 These audits are not required by the QAS to be performed in accordance with the Government Auditing Standards (GAS) and are not performed by the Department of Justice Office of the Inspector General.
 Therefore, we will refer to the QAS audits as reviews (either an internal laboratory review or an external laboratory review, as applicable) to avoid confusion with our audits that are conducted in accordance with GAS.